 Pipeline programming is designed to expose elementary, middle, and high school students to a variety of health career awareness programs and seek to foster life-long interest in science and math.
 R-AHEC’s chosen pipeline programs include a fun and interactive puppet show using “The Great Hospital Adventure” video presentation that introduces students in grades Pre-Kindergarten through third to the various health careers they may encounter on a trip to the hospital.

-The SEPA program through research and model-building activities seeks to build understandings of best practice factors, contexts and processes contributing to K-12 students’ motivation and participation in science, technology, engineering, and mathematics (STEM).
-This project trains teachers in Genomics Education National Initiative Annotation Collaboration Toolkit (GENI-ACT), an innovative technology experience for students and teachers which includes a “hands-on” cyber-learning approach, to increase knowledge of bioinformatics and allow them to gain experience with bioinformatics software for classroom use.
-The project expands students understanding of basic bioinformatics and the scientific process through the use of GENI-ACT, and provide ongoing support to students as they pursue STEM career plans.
+The SEPA program seeks to build understandings of best practices contributing to student motivation and participation in science, technology, engineering, and mathematics (STEM) in grades 6 through 12.
+The program trains teachers to use the Genomics Education National Initiative Annotation Collaboration Toolkit (GENI-ACT), an innovative technology which uses a hands-on, cyber-learning approach to increase knowledge of bioinformatics and bioinformatics software.
+Participation in SEPA introduces teachers to methods of incorporating bioinformatics studies into the classroom setting and provides ongoing support to students as they pursue STEM career plans.

 The PULSE Academy is designed to maintain and enhance interest in healthcare professions in high school students by providing direct experience and local networking opportunities with various healthcare professionals.
-The PULSE Academy is funded through the Community Foundation for Greater Buffalo William F. Thiel Grant and is designed to foster interest in healthcare employment and encourage students to pursue local opportunities as future Wyoming County healthcare professionals.
+Funded through the Community Foundation for Greater Buffalo William F. Thiel Grant, the Pulse Academy seeks to foster interest in healthcare employment and encourage students to pursue local opportunities as future Wyoming County healthcare professionals.div>